CiscoTrainingSC/xr-testing/README.md

 # xr-testing

-xr-testing with napalm
+xr-testing with netmiko

-- Using Napalm and netmiko to show XR information
+- Using netmiko to show XR information
-- Using Napalm and netmiko to change XR information
+- Using netmiko to change XR information